IntCDC/VisuAlFroG/docs/HowtoGuide.md

 $ git update-index --skip-worktree SciChartInterface/SciChartRuntimeLicenseKey.cs
 ```
 - From the menu `Build` choose `Build Solution`. **Note**: Mkae sure that `Interface/GrasshopperComponent` is the *Startup Project*.
+  - All *external dependencies* are automatically downloaded via NuGet when Visual Studio solution is built.
 - Move all files from the build output folder `\bin` into a new Grasshopper plugin folder, e.g.: `C:\Users\...\AppData\Roaming\Grasshopper\Libraries\VisFroG`.
 - Open `Rhino` and start `Grasshopper`.
 - In the `Visual Analysis` tab drag and drop the `VisFroG` component onto the grasshopper canvas.